dusk-network/dusk-protocol/consensus/sortition/README.md

 ### Reduction Committees
 Voting Committees in the Reduction steps have a fixed number of credits that is defined by the global [consensus parameter][cp] $CommitteeCredits$, currently set to $64$.

-During a [Reduction](../reduction/) step, votes from a given member are multiplied by its influence in the committee.
+During a [Reduction][red] step, votes from a given member are multiplied by its influence in the committee.
 For instance, if a member has 3 credits, his vote will be counted 3 times.

 Hence, the $CommitteeCredits$ parameter determines the maximum number of members in a committee, and, indirectly, the degree of distribution of the Reduction voting process.